Sarvesh-jha/event-management/README.md

 - Certificates are available only after the event is marked as completed.
 - Reminder processing runs through the notification service and can also be triggered through the reminder endpoint.

-## Development Status

-The full Phase 1 to Phase 10 implementation is present in this repository, including backend modules, Angular UI, analytics, certificates, and QR check-in.